ServiceStack/ServiceStack/tests/ServiceStack.Blazor.Tests/Client/wwwroot/content/prerender.md

 title: Improving UX with Prerendering
 ---

-> Why did this page load so fast?
+> Why does this page load so fast?

 ### Blazor WASM trade-offs